 Can I Write Off Funeral Expenses on My Taxes?

 This is a wrong assumption to make, and no matter how much you might want to argue this, the Internal Revenue Service (IRS) will win.
 You just can’t do it.
 If you try, at the very least, your tax refund will get delayed.
 You also may be penalized resulting in a deduction of your refund, or if you owe, adding an additional amount to what you’re already required to pay.
 You could even risk getting audited!
+It’s just like making any other questionable deduction.

 In short, anything that doesn’t seem to be adding up right on your annual tax filing is subject to an additional amount of scrutiny, and it’s up to the IRS to determine how they’re going to deal with this discrepancy.
+Unfortunately, it can be hard to predict how individual IRS agents are going to address the difference.

 It’s Best to Check!